ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 The `rfishbase` package works by creating a cached copy of all data on FishBase currently available in XML format.
-Caching increases the speed of queries and places minimal demands on the fishbase server, which in it’s present form is not built to support direct access to application programming interfaces (APIs).
+Caching increases the speed of queries and places minimal demands on the FishBase server, which in its present form is not built to support direct access to application programming interfaces (APIs).
 A cached copy is included in the package and can be loaded in to R using the command: